Engelberg/ubergraph/README.md

 ### Digraphs

-Digraphs (short for "directed graphs") behave similarly to Graphs, but by default, they add edges as one-way directed edges.
+Digraphs (short for "directed graphs") are built with the `digraph` constructor.
+Digraphs behave similarly to Graphs, but by default, they add edges as one-way directed edges.
 All the same functions apply to directed graphs.
 You can add undirected edges to a directed graph with `add-undirected-edges` or `add-undirected-edges*`.

 ### Multigraphs

-Multigraphs allow "parallel edges" between pairs of nodes.
+Multigraphs (built with the `multigraph` constructor) allow "parallel edges" between pairs of nodes.
 This is where Ubergraph really shines over Loom.
 The crux of the problem with Loom is that throughout Loom's implementation, the protocols and algorithms are hardcoded with the notion that an edge is uniquely described by its source and destination.
 This completely breaks down when you're dealing with multigraphs.

 We've already seen one way that Ubergraph solves this problem: Ubergraph identifies edges not only by a src and a dest, but also by a unique id.
 This allows it to store multiple edges between a given src and dest, each with its own id which can be used to look up its set of attributes.